John Tavares: New York Islanders (2009–2018)

 Tavares played with Mark Streit in Switzerland for SC Bern while the 2012–13 NHL lock-out took place.
-During the shortened 2012–13 season, Tavares was third in the NHL with 28 goals.
-He helped the Islanders reach the Stanley Cup playoffs for the first time since 2007, scoring 47 points in 48 games.
-Tavares was also named a finalist for the 2013 Hart Memorial Trophy, awarded to the NHL's most valuable player, on May 10, 2013.
+During the shortened 2012–13 season, Tavares was third in the NHL with 28 goals (Only behind Washington Capitals forward and captain Alexander Ovechkin, who had 32 as the league leader and Tampa Bay Lightning forward Steven Stamkos, who had 29, respectively.
+He helped the Islanders reach the Stanley Cup playoffs for the first time since 2007 after the Islanders finished the season narrowly qualifying as the eighth and final seed in the Eastern Conference with Tavares scoring 47 points (28 goals, 19 assists) in all 48 games played.
+Tavares was also named a finalist for the Hart Memorial Trophy, awarded to the NHL's most valuable player in the regular season, which was eventually awarded to Alexander Ovechkin of the Washington Capitals.
+He made his playoff debut on May 1, 2013, against the Pittsburgh Penguins.
 Tavares scored his first career Stanley Cup playoff goal against Pittsburgh goaltender Marc-André Fleury in Game 3 of the 2013 playoffs.
-He would finish with three goals and five points in six games as the Islanders were eliminated by the Penguins.
+He would finish with three goals, two assists and five points in all six games as the Islanders were eliminated in six games by the top-seeded Penguins.

 On September 9, 2013, Tavares was named as the 14th captain in New York Islanders history, replacing former Islander Mark Streit of the Philadelphia Flyers, who served as team captain since 2011.
-On February 19, 2014, during the 2014 Winter Olympics, Tavares suffered a torn medial collateral ligament (MCL) and a torn meniscus in his knee during the quarterfinal game against Latvia, forcing him to miss the remainder of the Olympics as well as the remainder of the Islanders' season.
-At the time of his injury, Tavares ranked third in the NHL with 66 points in 59 games.
-The following season, he was selected for the 2015 NHL All-Star Game, along with teammate Jaroslav Halák.
-Tavares finished the 2014–15 NHL season as runner up for the Art Ross Trophy with 86 points, one point behind the recipient, Dallas Stars forward Jamie Benn.
-Additionally, Tavares was named a finalist for the Hart Memorial Trophy for the second time in his career; ultimately ceding the award to Carey Price.
+On February 19, 2014, during the 2014 Winter Olympics, Tavares suffered a torn medial collateral ligament (MCL) and a torn meniscus in his knee during the quarterfinal game against Latvia, forcing him to miss the remainder of the Olympics as well as the remainder of the 2013–14 season.
+At the time of his injury, Tavares ranked third in the NHL with 24 goals, 42 assists and 66 points in 59 games.

+Half way into the 2014–15 season, he was selected for the 2015 NHL All-Star Game, along with teammate Jaroslav Halák.
+Tavares finished the 2014–15 season as runner up for the Art Ross Trophy with 86 points (38 goals, 48 assists) in all 82 games played, one point behind the recipient, Dallas Stars forward and captain Jamie Benn.
+Additionally, Tavares was named a finalist for the Hart Memorial Trophy for the second time in his career; ultimately ceding the award to Montreal Canadiens goaltender Carey Price.
 On April 19, 2015, Tavares scored 15 seconds into overtime against Washington Capitals goaltender Braden Holtby in Game 3 of the Eastern Conference Quarterfinals of the 2015 playoffs.
-The goal, which gave the Islanders a 2–1 victory, was the first game-winning overtime goal in the playoffs for the Islanders since 1993.
-Despite this, the Capitals won the series in seven games.
+The goal, which gave the Islanders a 2–1 victory in the game and a 2–1 lead in the series, was the first game-winning overtime goal in the playoffs for the Islanders since 1993.
+Despite this, the Capitals would go on to win the series in seven games.